Device Timeline — Visual Endpoint Performance & User Activity View

 Zia Anomaly Detection

-Zia Anomaly Detection helps identify unusual system behavior by continuously analyzing CPU, GPU, and memory activity for each device.
+Zia Anomaly Detection helps identify unusual system behavior by continuously analyzing CPU, GPU, memory and Disk queue length activity for each device.
 These metrics are fed into a machine learning model that learns the normal performance baseline over time.

-When the model detects a significant deviation from this established baseline, it generates an anomaly insight.
+When the model detects a significant deviation ( 10% deviation threshold from the learned baseline) from this established baseline, it generates an anomaly insight.
 These insights highlight unexpected spikes, drops, or performance irregularities and are surfaced directly to administrators for faster troubleshooting and root-cause identification.

 In the example below, Zia highlights: